thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 create the API object, pod, replica set, controller, ... specified by the file can only take one file at a time
+Will fail if any resources already exist

+--save-config
+  store current properites in resources annotations when it comes to apply later it will use this to compare with whats already there.

 #### run

+kubectl run [podname] --image=...

 create a deployment with the specified configuration each pod will only have one instance of a single image.